 ‘I do not at present envisage ‘going beyond’ Freudianism [le fait Freudian] or breaking definitively with it, however I do want to reorient Freud’s concepts and practices to use them differently; I want to uproot them from their pre-structuralist ties, from a subjectivity anchored solidly in the individual and collective past.
 From now on what will be the agenda is a ‘futurist’ and ‘constructivist’ opening up of the fields of virtuality.
 The unconscious remains bound to archaic fixations only as long as there is no investment [engagement] directing it towards the future.
-This existential tension will proceed through the bias of human and even non-human temporalities such as the acceleration of the technological and data-processing revolutions, as prefigured in the phenomenal growth of a computer-aided subjectivity, which will lead to the opening up or, if you prefer, the unfolding [dépliage], of animal-, vegetable-, Cosmic-, and machinic-becomings” (38).
+This existential tension will proceed through the bias of human and even non-human temporalities such as the acceleration of the technological and data-processing revolutions, as prefigured in the phenomenal growth of a computer-aided subjectivity, which will lead to the opening up or, if you prefer, the unfolding [dépliage], of animal-, vegetable-, Cosmic-, and machinic-becomings’ (38).

 This long quotation simultaneously describes his relationship to psychoanalysis and the Freudian project, which I argue should perhaps be understood as the Lacanian project in this context, as well as how he will attempt to utilize it for his consideration of the subversive subject as a series of becomings.
-In another work entitled Chaosmosis: An ethico-aesthetic paradigm, Guattari (1995) suggests that the contemporary moment is fixated on reifying a subjective singularity, evidenced in “quarrels over language, autonomist demands, issues of nationalism and of the nation, which in total ambiguity, express on the one hand an aspiration for national liberation, but also manifest in what I would call conservative reterritorializations of subjectivity” (Guattari, 1995: 3).
-He goes on to say that traditional psychoanalysis is not equipped to unlock the revolutionary potential of the subject because of its “habit for reducing social facts to psychological mechanisms” (Guattari, 1995: 4).
+In another work entitled Chaosmosis: An ethico-aesthetic paradigm, Guattari (1995) suggests that the contemporary moment is fixated on reifying a subjective singularity, evidenced in ‘quarrels over language, autonomist demands, issues of nationalism and of the nation, which in total ambiguity, express on the one hand an aspiration for national liberation, but also manifest in what I would call conservative reterritorializations of subjectivity’ (Guattari, 1995: 3).
+He goes on to say that traditional psychoanalysis is not equipped to unlock the revolutionary potential of the subject because of its ‘habit for reducing social facts to psychological mechanisms’ (Guattari, 1995: 4).

-Instead, he argues it would be beneficial to consider “a tranversalist subject, one which would permit us to understand both its idiosyncratic couplings (Existential Territories) and its opening onto value systems (Incorporeal Universes) with their social and cultural implications (Guattari, 1995: 4).
+Instead, he argues it would be beneficial to consider ‘a tranversalist subject, one which would permit us to understand both its idiosyncratic couplings (Existential Territories) and its opening onto value systems (Incorporeal Universes) with their social and cultural implications (Guattari, 1995: 4).
 Guattari identifies ways in which such a subject can be conceived in his work with Gilles Deleuze, and I argue that a Lacanian reading of difficult women in history, and of the contemporary borderline subject in particular, in conjunction with this Guattarian project, provides a means through which to mobilize such a subject.